tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment={some bdq:NotEmpty description of the success condition}.
 ```

-Expressed with `bdqffdq:` terms, as would be if Assertions are expressed in RDF, the first example above these would be:
+Expressed with `bdqffdq:` terms, as would be if `Responses` are expressed in RDF, the first example above these would be:

 EXTERNAL_PREREQUISITES_NOT_MET means
 ```
 @prefix bdqffdq: <https://rs.tdwg.org/bdqffdq/terms/> .
 @prefix xsd:    <http://www.w3.org/2001/XMLSchema#> .

-# Example: an Assertion with Response.status = EXTERNAL_PREREQUISITES_NOT_MET
+# Example: a Response with Response.status = EXTERNAL_PREREQUISITES_NOT_MET
 # In this case, Response.result is omitted (i.e., there is no hasResponseResult triple),
 # which matches the BDQ guidance that the result MUST be empty/null for this status.

-[] a bdqffdq:Assertion ;
+[] a bdqffdq:Response ;
    bdqffdq:hasResponseStatus bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET ;
    bdqffdq:hasResponseComment "Source authority service was not available at time of evaluation."^^xsd:string .
 ```
-Note that in RDF representations, the `Response` is an instance of `bdqffdq:Assertion`, and the `Response.status` is a value of `bdqffdq:hasResponseStatus`, while the `Response.result` may be either a literal using `bdqffdq:hasResponseResultValue` or a Named Individual using bdqffdq:hasResponseResult, or, as a best practice with RDF, when null, is ommitted, and the `Response.comment` is a value of `bdqffdq:hasResponseComment`.
+Note that in RDF representations, the `Response` is an instance of `bdqffdq:Response`, and the `Response.status` is a value of `bdqffdq:hasResponseStatus`, while the `Response.result` may be either a literal using `bdqffdq:hasResponseResultValue` or a Named Individual using bdqffdq:hasResponseResult, or, as a best practice with RDF, when null, is ommitted, and the `Response.comment` is a value of `bdqffdq:hasResponseComment`.

 For example, the `bdqffdq:hasExpectedResponse` for the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) states: